gossie/router/README.md

 There are already a lot of mux implementations.
 But after a brief search I only found implementations that did not match my requirements oder that overfullfill them.
 The things I wanted were
 - path variables
+- routes for certain methods
 - built-in middleware support
 - I wanted to stay as close to Go's `net/http` package as possible

 And last but certainly not least: **It's a lot of fun to implement such a thing yourself!**

+Since Go 1.22 the standard http package supports path variables and the possibility to specify a handler for a method-path combination.
+This HTTP router was migrated to make use of the new standard features.
+So now it just provides a different (but in my opinion clearer) API and the possibility to define middleware functions.

 ## Usage